Representing Knowledge and Querying Data using Double-Functorial Semantics: Querying Data

-As always, we assume that this data is assigned by a cartesian strict double functor $\dbl{D}\to \Rel$.
+As always, we assume that this data takes the form of a cartesian strict double functor $\dbl{D}\to \Rel$.
 In our example, the inner join along the shared column $\fbox{person}$ is given by the restriction

 In relations, the restriction is computed as a pullback of the product along the arrow $\Delta\times 1$.
 That is, form the cartesian product of all pairs from the two relations and match the $\fbox{person}$ argument.
 We obtain the following table